Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride Spectroscopy: Modeling planet-forming disks

 The density of a parametric disk is defined by the parameters listed in Table 1 in \citet{woitke10}.
 Additional model parameters include the disk inner and outer radii, dust/gas mass ratio, disk vertical viscosity, and an option for dust settling description.
 We assume static parametric disks except for dust settling.
 Any motions such as radial and vertical transport are not considered in this study.
 While the dynamics may affect the chemistry and observables \citep[e.g., from pebble drift;][]{Pinilla12, Kalyaan21}, we focus here on static disks because it is not computationally feasible to generate a sufficiently large database of models that include a full description of coupled dynamics and chemistry in a reasonable time frame.

 Dust properties can also be configured in the code.
 The dust grains play an important role in the radiative transfer calculations, impacting disk temperature, opacity, and chemistry.
 In this study, we use dust grains with 30\% ice, 40\% astro-silicate, and 30\% carbonaceous grains with 80\% porosity, a composition intermediate between bare refractory grains \citep[e.g.,][]{draine03} and cold icy grains \citep[e.g.,][]{potapov20}.
-This composition is only used for estimating opacity to calculate the temperature structure of the disk.
-The grain size distribution in the code is described by three parameters (the minimum and maximum dust sizes and the power index of dust size distribution), which are varied as free parameters in this study.
-The opacity of dust grains as a function of wavelength is estimated using Mie theory (Miex, \citet{wolf04}).
+This composition is only used { to} estimate opacity and calculate the temperature structure of the disk.
+The grain size distribution in the code is described by three parameters (the minimum and maximum dust sizes and the power index of dust size distribution), which are varied as free parameters in this study. { The dust size distribution is sampled using 100 bins.} The opacity of dust grains as a function of wavelength is estimated using Mie theory (Miex, \citealt{wolf04}).
 We use the dust settling description from \citet{dubrulle95}.
 This is an exact physical description of dust settling for a given vertical viscosity.
 However, the vertical viscosity of the disk is not well known and depends on the specific mechanism of vertical turbulence in disks.
 Thus, we chose to keep the disk viscosity as a free parameter in this study.